Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

-In fact, you can hike, swim, paddle, picnic, camp, or simply enjoy the scenic views.
-There really is no shortage of fun to be had at Sparks Lake.
+In fact, you can hike, swim, paddle, picnic, camp, or simply enjoy the scenic mountain views.

 Sparks Lake Overview

-Sparks Lake is a medium sized lake (about 370 acres) surrounded by about the same amount of wetlands and marsh.
+Sparks Lake is a medium sized lake (about 370 acres) surrounded by about the same area of wetlands and marsh.

-The lake is nestled in between three of Central Oregon’s iconic peaks (Broken Top, South Sister, and Mt.
-Bachelor) which make for some of the best views in the area.
+There are incredible mountain views at Sparks Lake, which is nestled in between three of central Oregon’s iconic peaks (Broken Top, South Sister, and Mt.
+Bachelor).

-Sparks Lake is a short 35 minute drive from Bend.
+Sparks Lake is a short 35 to 50-minute drive from Bend.
 Head west on the Cascade Lakes Scenic Byway until turning south on a gravel road that can be rough at times.
 That said, most cars will have no problem.

-There is plenty of rocky beach space to spread out, lots of room to swim and paddle, and one of the best hikes in Central Oregon directly accessible from the day use area.
+There is plenty of rocky beach space to spread out, lots of areas to swim and paddle, and one of the best hikes in central Oregon directly accessible from the day use area.

 Furthermore, there are ample opportunities for dispersed camping, fishing, photography, nature viewing, and boating.
 We’ll cover all of these activities in detail in this article.

-Use the map below to see things to do around Sparks Lake.
+Use this interactive map to see get your bearings.
 Expand the map to open full size in another window.

 Sparks Lake Day Use Area